solid-drink/solid-drink/README.md

 ###

-<p align="left">A Student from ICB Cinta Teknika Vocational School, I'm interested in the front-end but I also study the back-end.
-And I want to be a full-stack developer if it's appropriate</p>
+<p align="left">A Student from ICB Cinta Teknika Vocational School, I'm interested in the front-end but I also study the back-end 👩‍💻.
+And I want to be a full-stack developer if it's appropriate.</p>

 ###